jagotu/BACIL/thesis_text/thesis_text.md

 15: return stack[0]
 ```

-As the stack is not used outside this method, it will be completely virtualized.
-The fact that all stack array accesses use constant allows for aggressive optimization resulting in completely optimizing out the array:
+As the stack does not leave this method, it will be completely virtualized.
+Thanks to all stack array accesses using constant indices, we can apply aggressive optimization and optimize out the array:

 ```
   vars[i] = 0;